padok-team/burrito/docs/contents/design/README.md

 - `IsPlanArtifactUpToDate`.
 This condition is used for drift detection.
 The evaluation is made by compraing the timestamp of the last `terraform plan` which ran and the current date.
 The timestamp of the last plan is "stored" using an annotation.
 - `IsApplyUpToDate`.
 This condition is used to check if an `apply` needs to run after the last `plan`.
 Comparison is made by comparing a checksum of the last planned binary and a checksum last applied binary stored in the annotations.
-- `IsLastConcerningCommitPlanned`.
+- `IsLastRelevantCommitPlanned`.
 This condition is used to check if a new commit has been made to the layer and need to be applied.
 It is evaluated by comparing the commit used for the last `plan`, the last commit which intoduced changes to the layer and the last commit made to the same branch of the repository.
 Those commits are "stored" as annotations.

 > N.B.
 We use annotations to store information because we do not want to rely too heavily on the uptime of the redis instance.